stdapproach/sciArticle/ODE_Delta/BookReview_ODE_delta/LiteratureReviewOdeDelta-version2.md

 \end{cases}
 $

 Chasnov (p.
-61) provides a formula for changing the initial conditions of a second‑order LTI ODE.
+61) provides a formula for changing the IC of a second-order LTI ODE.
+The LTI IVP with discontinuous right side can also be viewed as a special case of an impulsive differential equation (see Benchohra, Henderson, and Ntouyas).

-The above examples suggest a general pattern (though a formal proof appears to be missing in the literature): an IVP forced by a delta function may be equivalent to a homogeneous IVP with a shifted initial condition.
+The above examples suggest a general pattern (though a formal proof appears to be missing in the literature): an IVP forced by a delta function may be equivalent to a homogeneous IVP with a shifted IC.

-The LTI IVP with discontinious right side can also be viewed as a special case of an impulsive differential equation (see Benchohra, Henderson, and Ntouyas).

 ### 2 Detailed literature classification

-For the purposes of this article we have surveyed a wide range of sources dealing with LTI ODEs subject to impulsive loads.
-The books and articles examined fall into five categories:
-- Solution without mentioning the equivalence if changing IC: almost each book in Control Theory and Vibration Theory gave formulae for IRF
-- Mentioning the change of initial condition without giving an explicit formula: many books in Control Theory and Vibration Theory gave a hint regarding equality for impulse load and free vibration with chaged IC
-- Provide an explicit formula for changing initial conditions for specific equations: many books provided the formulae for changing IC to solve system with impulse load
-- Supply a formulae for the case where the load contains only the delta function: changing IC for LTI ODE with only one impulse load (containing n-th derivative of delta)
-- Closed‑form solution for an LTI ODE with a sum of derivatives of the Dirac delta: change IC in case of sum of delta and it's derivatives acting at one time, we called it as 'whole solution'

-Here the list of books we splitted onto those 5 groups:
+Here is the list of books we split into those 5 groups:

 1. **Solution without mentioning the equivalence (i.e. unit impulse is equal to change IC)** Alam (p.
 218 1st order, pp. 270-274 2nd order), Asadi (pp. 62-73), Benaroya (p.
 147 IRF 2nd order), Boyce (p.272), Campbell (p.263), Dorf (p.327), Etkin (pp. 73-76), Goode (pp. 708–710), Gupta (pp. 72, 86), Holmes (p.179), Jack (p.
 575), Jeffrey (p.412), Korman (p.
 160), Kreyszig (pp. 227–230), Neil (pp.102-104), Ricardo (pp.215-216).